Skip to content

 ChatGPT is not HIPAA compliant.
 Consumer ChatGPT processes data on OpenAI's servers without a Business Associate Agreement covering user input.
 For healthcare practices, using it with any information that could identify a patient in connection with their health data is a HIPAA violation.

-But the answer is more nuanced than a simple no. ChatGPT Enterprise exists, other AI tools are emerging, and your clinical and administrative staff are almost certainly already using AI in some form.
+But the answer is more nuanced than a simple no. ChatGPT Enterprise and ChatGPT for Healthcare exist, other AI tools are emerging, and your clinical and administrative staff are almost certainly already using AI in some form.
 Here is what healthcare practices actually need to understand about AI, HIPAA, and what compliance requires in practice.

 What HIPAA Actually Requires for AI Tools